cy63rp0nk/Full-Stack-for-B2B-Invoice-Management-System/README.md

 =====================  BACKEND  =============================

-SUMMA HAS THE FILES NEEDED FOR THE BACKEND
+/backend/summa contains the directories needed to implement the backend functionalities.

-Includes the servlets need to establish connection to a databse and also connect with the frontend
+Includes the servlets needed to establish connection to a databse and also connect with the frontend.